 Social work is a rewarding profession for people who are motivated by a deep sense of calling to serve others.
-You may be drawn to helping children, youth, families, older adults, those dealing with health or mental health issues, communities in crises or poverty, or one of the many other populations in need of assistance from a social worker.
+You may be drawn to helping children, youth, families, older adults, those dealing with health or mental health issues, vulnerable immigrant families, Veterans, those who are incarcerated, communities in crises or poverty, or one of the many other populations in need of assistance from a social worker.
 You may also have to desire to implement change on a larger scale by leading social service organizations.
 Whatever population you desire to work with, the MSW Program will prepare you well by providing you with the knowledge and skills needed.

-Please take the time to read this handbook, together with the APU Graduate Catalog (available online) at the APU website.
+Please take the time to read this Student Handbook, together with the APU Graduate Catalog (available online).
 It will help you understand the MSW Program and what is expected of you, as a student.
 You will also learn about the many university resources available to you.
 If you have any questions, please do not hesitate to contact me.
-I look forward to working with you and assisting you in any way I can.
+I look forward to working with you and supporting you in any way I can.